I am the AMA - 2015/04

 JS: What is the best piece of advice you could give someone about improving his or her flying skills?

-DS: Although there are a lot of opinions, hoping things will magically improve the more gas/electrons you burn is the least effective approach.
-The key to steady advancement is entering each flight with a plan consisting of one or two areas in which you would like to improve.
-The great thing about a plan is that even if it is faulty, having a plan to compare the results to makes it much easier to identify what changes need to be made to achieve a better result the next time.
+The great thing about a plan is that even if it is faulty, having something to compare the results to makes it much easier to identify what changes need to be made to achieve a better result next time.

-Keep in mind that merely hoping to improve your landings or keep a roll level isn’t really a plan.
-To be effective, the plan has to entail how you intend to achieve a better landing, etc.
+Keep in mind that merely hoping to improve your landings or keep a roll level isn't really a plan.
+To be effective, the plan has to include how you intend to achieve a better landing, etc.